 What Does Virginia Criminal History Information Include?

 Criminal history information obtained in the state of Virginia contains largely the same information that similar checks include in other states.
 What shows up on the check depends on what kind of search was performed.
-The following information will be returned for checks using a SP-167 form that does NOT include a completed fingerprint card.
+The following information will be returned for checks using an SP-167 form that does NOT include a completed fingerprint card.

-• Personal Information such as name, gender, address
+- Personal Information such as name, gender, address

-• Convictions in the state of Virginia
+- Convictions in the state of Virginia

-For a strictly name based criminal background check Virginia, that is run through the Virginia State Police, only convictions within the state will be returned to the requester.
+For a strictly name-based criminal background check Virginia, that is run through the Virginia State Police, only convictions within the state will be returned to the requester.
 If the SP-167 form is accompanied by a fingerprint card, the following information will be included in addition to conviction records.

-• Arrest records
+- Arrest records

-• Sex offender registry search results
+- Sex offender registry search results

-• Outstanding warrants
+- Outstanding warrants

-• Criminal charges
+- Criminal charges

-• Pending charges
+- Pending charges

 Keep in mind that a SP -167 search through the VSPD will only turn up information in the state of Virginia.
 For criminal history record information that occurred outside the state of Virginia, an FBI background check will be required.